FudaWiki/fudawiki-files/hanafuda/hwatu.md

 The *Hwatu* deck structure is generally very similar to its Japanese counterpart, but with a few notable tendencies.
 First, these cards are generally made of thick plastic rather than the backpapered board.
 In addition, the Bright cards usually feature a circled *Hikari/Gwang* symbol to help distinguish them from the Animals, and the Willow and Paulownia suits are considered to be reversed in order from the Japanese standard month arrangement.
 Hwatu decks also typically come with around 6 jokers.

+Hwatu is considered a Korean folk pastime, being used to play traditional games and also for fortune telling (*Hwatujeom*).
+However, like its Japanese counterpart, it has a bad reputation of being an instrument for gambling.

 # History of Hwatu
 In 1876, A treaty was made between the Empire of Japan and the Kingdom of Joseon (Korea), which opened Korea to Japanese Trade.